dekuNukem/exixe/buying_nixie_tubes.md

 ![Alt text](resources/tubes.jpg)

 IN-14 is a side-view tube, while IN-12 is front-view.
-The digits inside are exactly the same in term of size and shape but IN-14 is more expensive thanks to its traditional tube shape.
-Still, those two mercury-enhanced USSR tubes have excellent reliability, often last for decades when properly driven.
+The digits inside are exactly the same, but IN-14 is more expensive thanks to its traditional tube shape.
+Still, those two mercury-enhanced USSR tubes have excellent reliability and easily last decades when properly driven.

 exixe14 is compatible with IN-14 tubes, while exixe12 is for IN-12 tubes:

 ![Alt text](resources/exixetubes.jpg)

-You can find them on ebay by searching [IN-12 Nixie](https://www.ebay.com/sch/i.html?_from=R40&_nkw=in-12+nixie) or [IN-14 Nixie](https://www.ebay.com/sch/i.html?_from=R40&_nkw=in-14+nixie).
+You can find those tubes on ebay by searching [IN-12 Nixie](https://www.ebay.com/sch/i.html?_from=R40&_nkw=in-12+nixie) or [IN-14 Nixie](https://www.ebay.com/sch/i.html?_from=R40&_nkw=in-14+nixie).
 Most of the sellers are from Ukraine, and often you have a choice of NOS (new old stock) or used tubes.

 ## NOS or used?